vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 ### 1.2 Competitive Landscape Analysis

 The clinical AI market has matured significantly, with multiple players offering solutions that address various aspects of healthcare delivery.
-Understanding this competitive landscape is essential for positioning ArdiA Health Labs effectively and demonstrating its unique value proposition to potential customers.
+Understanding this competitive landscape is essential for positioning Ardia Health effectively and demonstrating its unique value proposition to potential customers.

 Tempus AI has established itself as a leader in precision medicine, particularly in oncology.
 The company has built the world's largest library of clinical and molecular data, offering AI-driven insights for therapy selection based on molecular profiles and similar cases[5].
 Tempus serves over 7,500 oncologists, partners with more than 50% of academic medical centers in the United States, and has supported almost 1,500 research projects in the last ten years[5].
 Their platform includes genomic profiling through assays like Tempus xT and xF, algorithmic tests for Homologous Recombination Deficiency and tumor origin, and the Tempus One clinical assistant that integrates with electronic health records.
 However, Tempus's focus on oncology and genomic medicine leaves a significant gap in chronic disease management for primary care and specialty practices outside the cancer space.